-The Honors Seminar II builds on concepts introduced in Honors Seminar I and it is required before taking subsequent Honors Seminars, HON201 and HON202.
-In HON102, students being to explore a discipline, topic, or issue for a Capstone Project.
+Honors Seminar II is the second course in the Honors Program seminar sequence.
+In HON 102, students begin to explore a discipline, topic, or issue for a Capstone Project.

 Students will also learn the fundamentals of mentoring and collegiate collaboration as they complete a leadership project.
-This course many include servicelearning activities and participation within extra-curricular events on and off campus.
-Prerequisites: Enrollment within the Honors Program and completion of HON 101, ENG101.
+This course may include service learning activities, special programming, and participation in extra-curricular events on and off campus.
+Prerequisites: Enrollment within the Honors Program and completion of ENG101.
 This course is required for all Honors students.